 Vienna’s modern architecture in photos

-While many people picture Vienna in terms of Baroque palaces, Art Nouveau apartments and inviting 19th-century coffee houses, the Austrian capital’s architecture is a diverse mix of eras and styles that represent its long and complex past.
+While many people picture the Austrian capital in terms of Baroque palaces, Art Nouveau apartments and inviting 19th-century coffee houses, the Vienna’s architecture is a diverse mix of eras and styles that represent it’s long and complex past.
 For example, the city is home to many examples of innovative modern architecture that sit comfortably alongside its older, more ornate structures.
 Even within the historic city centre (now a UNESCO World Heritage Site), you’ll find glittering glass and steel structures happily cozying up to grandiose churches and public buildings.

 To help demonstrate the style and variety of Vienna’s contemporary architecture, we enlisted photographer Tobias Danz to take us on a visual tour of some of the city’s most striking buildings – all located within a 10-minute drive of the Park Inn by Radisson Uno City Vienna Hotel.